karamarnell/developers/app/docs/0.2.x/bitbucket-flow.md

 ### 3. Proxying & upstream timeouts

-Once Kong has executed all the necessary logic (including plugins), it is ready to forward the request to your upstream service.
+Once Qordoba has executed all the necessary logic (including plugins), it is ready to forward the request to your upstream service.
 This is done via Nginx's [ngx_http_proxy_module][ngx-http-proxy-module].
-Since Kong `0.10`, the timeout duration for the connections between Kong and your upstream services may be configured via these three properties of the API object:
+Since Qordoba `0.10`, the timeout duration for the connections between Qordoba and your upstream services may be configured via these three properties of the API object:

 - `upstream_connect_timeout`: defines in milliseconds the timeout for